rgischk/wordle-bot/README.md

 * `help` - Display a help message.
 * `play` - Starts an interactive game of Wordle.
 * `solve` - Starts an interactive solver bot for Wordle.
+* `spoil` - Spoils you by telling you the Wordle word of the day.
 * `autoplay` - Automatically plays a game of Wordle.

 Each of the commands supports a variety of different options.